CodeGENCAT: Generative Computerized Adaptive Testing for Open-ended Coding Problems: Experimental Evaluation

 For data splitting, we use 5-fold cross-validation to ensure robust results.
 In each fold, we randomly partition students into a GIRT model training group (80\%) and a CAT evaluation group (20\%).
-For students in the GIRT model training group, we further split their question responses into training, validation, and testing sets with a ratio of 8:1:1 for CodeWorkout, and into training and testing with a ratio of 7:3 for ProgFeed.
-For students in the CAT evaluation group, we hold out a test set of 10 questions for CodeWorkout, and 5 questions for ProgFeed to evaluate whether the estimated student knowledge can accurately predict their response on the test set, following \cite{ghosh2021bobcat}.
-The remaining questions form the candidate question set for the question selection algorithm to select from.
+For students in the GIRT model training group, we further split their question responses into training, validation, and testing sets with a ratio of 8:1:1 for CodeWorkout, and into training and testing with a ratio of 7:3 for ProgFeed to ensure the test set contains enough student responses for meaningful evaluation.
+For students in the CAT evaluation group, we hold out a test set of 10 questions for CodeWorkout, and 5 questions for ProgFeed to evaluate whether the estimated student knowledge can accurately predict their response, following \cite{ghosh2021bobcat}.
+The remaining questions form the candidate question set for selection.
 The size of the candidate question set is at least 30 for CodeWorkout and 20 for ProgFeed.
 We provide further details on the data splitting in Appendix~\ref{app:data}.